Requirements & hardware

 Storage — NOT recommended

-- SMR desktop drives (Seagate BarraCuda, WD Blue) — avoid for snapshot storage; acceptable for archival/sequential use only
+- SMR desktop drives (Seagate BarraCuda, WD Blue) — avoid for ZFS; acceptable for archival/sequential use only

-- USB drives — too slow for regular rsync workloads
+- USB drives — too slow and unreliable for regular rsync + ZFS workloads

-- Network shares (NFS/SMB) — not supported as snapshot storage
+- Network shares (NFS/SMB) — not supported as ZFS storage

 Network